Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 **Update Process:**

-- Backup your MCU USB Serial, Rotation Distance, Input Shapping, Pressure Advance and PID values from your `printer.cfg` file.
+- Backup your MCU USB Serial, Rotation Distance, Input Shapping, Pressure Advance and PID values from your existing `printer.cfg` file.

 - Download and install new configuration files here: [Use Configurations](#use-configurations).